pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 As soon as appropriate SCARF cluster configuration is available to user's Matlab, it must be made default in Matlab parallel computing toolbox settings.
 Then Maltab MPI framework (parpool framework) will submit and run parallel jobs on SCARF.

-## ISIS Compute

-#### Contact

-FBU IT support team: FBUitservicedesk@stfc.ac.uk
+## Current disk locations for the repositories

-#### Deploy Location
+#### Deploy Locations

-The repositories with the Horace code on iDAAaS file system are currently located under:
+The repositories with the Horace code on iDAAaS file system are currently located (28.9.2023) under:
 `/mnt/ceph/auxiliary/excitations/isis_direct_soft/`

-, except ISISCOMPUTE file system is currently mounted on iDaaaS at `/mnt/nomachine`.
-This can change in a future, but by agreement with iDaaaS team, the symbolic links in `/usr/local/mprogs` will always point to a physical location of appropriate Horace/Herbert repository clones.
+the symbolic links in `/usr/local/mprogs` will always point to a physical location of appropriate Horace/Herbert repository clones.

-The physical location of the code on ISISCOMPUTE file system is:
+The physical locations of the code are:

 - `.../isis_direct_soft/Horace_git`
 - `.../isis_direct_soft/Horace_bugfix`